CatNewsHeadlines.com

 ‘Natural flavor’ (as contrasted with unnatural flavor?)
 I’m very suspicious of something called ‘natural flavor.’
 That term could mean anything at all.
 Old car tires could be used to flavor something.
 Ground up roofing shingles could be used to flavor something else.
 The term is just too broad to not be a catch-all, blanket phrase for anything manufacturers want to put into the food.
 Worst of all, ‘natural flavor’ usually occurs high up on the ingredients list.
 I simply do not trust the term – or the ingredient -at all.

-Anything from a Metal Can that contains BPA
+Reject #7 – Anything from a Metal Can with BPA

 I also reject any product where the metal can contains BPA – a commonly used chemical in the plastic lining of canned foods.
 BPA is an “endocrine disruptor chemical”, and as such may interfere with the body’s endocrine system and produce adverts developmental, reproductive, neurological, and immune effects.” – from the National Institute of Environmental Health Sciences.